vineyard-bloom/vineyard-docs/doc/documentation.md

     ```

 1. Customize your paths.
-    * `src` - source for the project's Typescript files, the files you want to document
+    * `src` - source folder for the project's Typescript files, the files you want to document
-    * `content` - source for Handlebars files used to generate documentation
+    * `content` - source folder for Handlebars files used to generate documentation
-    * `output` - destination where Markdown files will be output
+    * `output` - destination folder where Markdown files will be output
     * `tsconfig` - the tsconfig file for the project

 1. In the directory referenced in the `content` field, create a Handlebars file such as `documentation.handlebars`.
 Note that the file extension must be `.handlebars`.
 This Handlebars file will be used as the basis for generating your documentation.